 Hydrocodone Withdrawal Symptoms

-Quitting hydrocodone after your body has become used to it can cause uncomfortable or even serious withdrawal symptoms.
+Quitting hydrocodone after your body has become used to it can cause uncomfortable or even severe withdrawal symptoms.
 Even people using hydrocodone as recommended by their doctor may develop a physical dependence on hydrocodone and thus need help when quitting.
-Learn more about why hydrocodone withdrawal occurs, what to expect during the process, and how to manage it to stay safe.
+Learn more about why hydrocodone withdrawal occurs, what to expect during the process, and how to manage withdrawals to stay safe.

 What Is Hydrocodone Withdrawal?